 • The chronic form of grass sickness, which accounts for around a third of EGS cases, has more of a gradual onset of clinical signs.
 Most notable is rapid weight loss, while a 'tucked up' abdominal appearance and abnormal stance may develop.
 Horses affected by this slower onset (chronic) form of the disease become very depressed and have difficulty eating food.

-The only treatment for chronic EGS is intensive nursing and we have had some success with this at BELL EQUINE.
+Currently the only treatment for chronic EGS is intensive nursing and we have had some success with this at BELL EQUINE.
 This sort of intensive care may be prolonged and costly, but can have survival rates that range from 36-70%.
 The majority of recovered cases return to their previous level of work.

-If you would like more information on this, please contact BELL EQUINE on 01622 813700
+If you would like more information on this, please contact BELL EQUINE on 01622 813700.

 Equine grass sickness shows marked clustering in time and space.
-In other words, when a horse on particular premises is diagnosed with the disease, there is an increased risk of other horses close-by also suffering from the disease for a period of approximately one month.
-The radius of increased risk is at least 10km but there is likely to be a gradient of risk; risk is highest on the affected premises and decreases with distance from those premises.
+In other words, when a horse on a particular premises is diagnosed with the disease, there is an increased risk of other horses close-by also suffering from the disease for a period of approximately one month.
+The radius of increased risk is at least 10km but there is likely to be a gradient of risk; risk is highest on the affected pasture and decreases with distance from those premises.

 Until the exact cause is known, it is difficult to give sound advice regarding prevention.
 In areas where the disease is prevalent, stabling the animals during the spring and early summer will reduce the likelihood of disease.
 Following the discovery of an association with weather, some owners living in affected areas now stable their horses when dry weather with a temperature of 7-11°C has persisted for 10 consecutive days.
 Stabling is particularly advisable for a new horse that has been moved onto premises where the disease is known to occur.
 If certain fields are “bad” for the disease, they can be grazed by other stock, especially in spring and summer.